 Nevertheless, in the waning days of the Soviet Union, the Popular Front of Moldova successfully pursued a number of policies focused on that shared Romanian-Moldovan identity.
 Moldova returned to the Romanian Latin alphabet from Cyrillic and made Romanian/Moldovan the republic’s primary language, with Russian kept only incidentally.
 Reunification became a priority for the group and the political discourse of the Moldavian SSR.
 Combined with the Front’s chauvinistic, dismissive attitude toward Moldavia’s ethnic minorities, this led to a great deal of apprehension among Moldova’s Russians and Ukrainians, concentrated in Transnistria, and its Gagauz people, concentrated in the south.
 Ethnic tensions rose to the point that violence against Russian members of parliament and interference in an autonomy referendum for Gagauzia went unpunished.
 It was in this environment that Transnistria declared its secession from the Moldavian SSR as a separate Soviet republic, a declaration that Mikhail Gorbachev ruled as invalid in order to preserve Soviet unity.

 Shortly thereafter, Moldova seceded from the USSR altogether, leading to the short Transnistria War.
 Moldovan police clashed with Transnistrian separatists and Russian armed forces, leading to de jure maintenance of Transnistria within Moldova and de facto acceptance of Transnistria as an independent country.
 Transnistria has since cultivated ties with Russia, including maintaining Russian as a primary language over Romanian/Moldovan, and relies on Russian power to maintain its independence.
-Since Transnistria is the most heavily industrialized part of Moldova, it requires no more economic assistance than the rest of Moldova, despite its reactionary, Communist political class and years of Soviet mismanagement.
+Since Transnistria is the most heavily industrialized part of Moldova, it requires no more economic assistance than the rest of Moldova, to the surprise of many.

 So that’s Transnistria: a region that never should have been part of a country that should never have been partitioned.